bikeshaving/crank/website/guides/04-async-components.md

 When a Crank renderer runs a component which returns a promise, the process of rendering becomes asynchronous as well.
 Concretely, this means that `renderer.render` itself will return a promise which fulfills when all async calls in the element tree have fulfilled at least once, and nothing will be added to the DOM until this happens.

 ### Concurrent updates
-Because rendering can continue to happen while async function components in the tree are still pending, Crank implements a couple rules to make concurrent updates predictable and performant:
+Because rendering can happen concurrently while async function components in the tree are still pending, Crank implements a couple rules to make concurrent updates predictable and performant:

-1. There can only be one pending run of an element at the same time for the same position.
+1. There can only be one pending run of an element at the same time for the same tag and position.
 If the same async component is rerendered concurrently while it is still pending, another call is enqueued with the latest props.

 ```jsx
 async function Delay ({message}) {